SixLabors/ImageSharp.Drawing/samples/WebGPUWindowDemo/README.md

 1. grabs `DrawingCanvas canvas = frame.Canvas`
 2. fills the full frame with a solid background color
-3. draws the scrolling text block
+3. fills one ellipse per ball
-4. fills one ellipse per ball
+4. draws the scrolling text block inside a clipped `WebGPUBackdropAcrylicLayerEffect`
 5. updates the window title once per second with timing statistics

 The drawing code is intentionally plain `DrawingCanvas` API usage: